 Mythic+ Healer Rankings: A Tier List for Shadowlands (Patch 9.1.5 / Season 2)

 From the strongest to the weakest class and specialization, each provide unique character distinction and add value toward shaping the seasonal "meta" of Mythic+.
-The Healer specialization rankings provided for Shadowlands's first season of Mythic+ are based on pure healing strength and group-added-value such as utility, survivability, mobility, and self-sustain.
+The Healer specialization rankings provided for Shadowlands's second Season of Mythic+ are based on pure healing strength and group-added-value such as utility, survivability, mobility, and self-sustain.

 This list will be updated as new tuning and class changes come out over the course of the Shadowlands expansion.

 About the Tier List

 I am Petko, a competitive Mythic+ player and a team captain of "The Boys", most recently an MDI summer finalist.
 I am more known to be pushing the boundaries of High Mythic+ with several World first and Europe rankings among the seasons on multiple classes.
-I have worked hard on preparing for the Season 1 of Shadowlands, spending tons of hours per day examining each and every class and spec in a dungeon environment.
+I have worked hard on preparing for Season 2 of Shadowlands, spending tons of hours per day examining each and every class and spec in a dungeon environment.
 This Tier list will continue to be updated as much as it requires over the course of Shadowlands and it will also focus on what the "meta" will look like as it stabilizes.
 Along the way, this Tier list will also be supported by various professional Mythic+ players with high credibility in the community.